robertylewis/lean4_autograder/readme.md

    If you do not plan to autograde definitions, you can skip this step.

 3. Run `make_autograder.sh` to create a zip file.
 4. Upload this zip file to gradescope.
+The autograder must be configured to use the maximum available CPU resources.

 ## Autograder architecture